ecmwf/aviso/docs/source/reference/notification_cli.rst

 No fail
 ^^^^^^^
-If the option ``--no-fail`` is present the application will always exit with error code 0, even in case of errors.
-This can be useful when used in a automated workflow that is required not to stop even if Aviso exit because of errors.
+If the option ``--no-fail`` is present, the application will always exit with error code 0, even in case of errors.
+This can be useful when used in a automated workflow that is required not to stop even if Aviso exits because of errors.

 Test
-^^^^^^^
+^^^^
-If the option ``--test`` is present the application will run in `TestMode`.
+If the option ``--test`` is present, the application will run in `TestMode`.
 See :ref:`testing_my_listener` for more information.

 Now
-^^^^^^^
+^^^
-If the option ``--now`` is present the application will start ignoring the missed notifications while listening only to the new ones.
+If the option ``--now`` is present, the application will start ignoring the missed notifications while listening only to the new ones.
 See :ref:`past_notifications` for more information.

 Catchup
 ^^^^^^^
-If the option ``--catchup`` is present the application will start retrieving first the missed notifications and then listening to the new ones.
+If the option ``--catchup`` is present, the application will start retrieving first the missed notifications and then listening to the new ones.
 See :ref:`past_notifications` for more information.
 This option is enabled by default.
 See :ref:`configuration` for more information.